Oxfam-Data-Insight-Netninjas-ODIN/oxfam-giftaid-logger-enhanced/README.md

 ## proposed changes to Page 2, Store Data:

-- employe code, must be replaced with city/town
+- employee code, must be replaced with city/town

 - another data type, that needs to be added when adding a new user is - AREA, this would be a string data format, something like 'NW', 'Yorkshire&Dales', 'Birmingham'etc the following point shows how the data row should look. ( I have changed Employee Name to OperatorName as users are mostly volunteers )

 - Date / Area / cityTown / OperatorName / Gift Aided / Not Gift Aided / Percentage of sales

+- the screensaver if applied in time should apply to this part of the site as well.

 # Final Project
 ## Application Requirements